ricardoh2021/plant-watering-system/README.md

 - **Default Zero Factor**: `28974` (used if EEPROM read fails).
 - **Failsafe Value for Moisture**: `200` (minimum difference in moisture readings indicating a problem).

+### General Tips

+- **Wiring and Connections**: The most common issues are related to wiring and connections.
+Double-check all connections before modifying the code.
+- **Soldering Skills**: My soldering skills are beginner level.
+If you are experienced at soldering, consider fixing any wiring issues before adjusting the code.
+Most issues are likely due to poor soldering.

+## Future Modifications

+- Improve soldering quality and wire management.
+- Enhance calibration procedures for more accurate readings.
+- Add additional sensors or features for extended functionality.